jwellone/custom-camera-inspector/README.md

 # custom-camera-inspector(ver1.0.0)
-In the camera inspector
+Extend inspector of camera component as follows:

-- Preview display
+- Add Game view preview.
 - Scene view camera synchronization
-- Move and rotate by operating the mouse
+- Move and rotate by operating the mouse.
-- Screenshot
+- Take screenshots.
 Features will be added.

 This feature is one of the "UniExtensions" developed by jwellone Inc for Unity.